 At Staffordshire University this is 0%.
-While this is very positive, particularly when compared to the HE Sector at 14.3% (ONS data, 2016-17) if we remove the 'casual' staff from our conversation the median gender pay gap is 8%.
+While this is very positive, particularly when compared to the HE Sector at 14.3% (ONS data, 2016-17) if we remove the 'casual' staff from our conversation the median gender pay gap is 5.7%.
+This is an improvement on our 2019 position (8.45%).

 This data shows that our gender pay gap is the result of us having more women than men in roles in the lower grades of the pay structure.
 Where both men and women appear in the same pay grade we know they are being paid equally because of our equal pay audits and job evaluation scheme.
 Therefore we need to work on the mix of our male and female staff within the different grades within the University.
+Further analysis is provided at Appendix 1.